Yuval Steinitz

 Yuval Steinitz (יובל שטייניץ; born 10 April 1958) is an Israeli politician who served as a member of the Knesset for the Likud party.
 He also held several ministerial posts, including Minister of Finance, Minister of Intelligence, Minister of Strategic Affairs and Minister of Energy.
-Steinitz holds a PhD in philosophy and was a senior lecturer at the University of Haifa.
+Steinitz holds a PhD in philosophy and has been a senior lecturer at the University of Haifa.
+His book "Invitation to Philosophy", was published in 74 editions and printings and considered the best-selling philosophy book in the history of the State of Israel.
+Steinitz currently serves as chairman of the board of Rafael Advanced Defense Systems.

-Life and career
+Biography

 Born and raised in Moshav Ramot HaShavim, 30 km north of Tel Aviv, he is the eldest of four children.
 His father, Dan, is an engineer and his late mother, Mina, was a teacher of literature and philosophy.
 Steinitz served in the IDF as a soldier in Golani infantry Brigade (1977–1980).
 He sustained a leg injury during a battle with the Syrian army when he served as a reservist, during the 1982 Lebanon War.

 Academic work

 After three years of compulsory military service, he was awarded BA and MA in philosophy at the Hebrew University of Jerusalem with honors.
 His doctoral thesis From a Rational Point of View was completed at the Cohn Institute for the History and Philosophy of Science and Ideas at Tel Aviv University.
 The thesis examined the possibility of logical arguments for the existence of God, and the rule of logical reasoning in modern science.
 In 1993 Steinitz was awarded the Alon Scholarship, the most prestigious award for outstanding young doctors in Israel, which led to a teaching position at the University of Haifa.
 Steinitz was chosen two years in a row as "The outstanding Lecturer" in philosophy and the philosophy of science.
 In 1996 he was appointed Senior Lecturer (the Israeli parallel of a tenured assistant professor).

 Steinitz has published several philosophy books.
 The first, Invitation to Philosophy (1987), became a number one best-selling philosophy book in Israeli history, and was printed in 60 editions.
 Another book, A Logical-Scientific Missile to God and Back became a best seller as well and was printed in 17 editions.
 He also published philosophical papers in academic journals including The Philosophical Quarterly, American Philosophical Quarterly, International Philosophical Quarterly, Cambridge Religious Studies, and The Jerusalem Philosophical Quarterly Iyyun.